WojciechMatuszewski/programming-notes/web/react/react-performance.md

 So this is a neat optimization technique you might use.

-Also do not be afraid of putting components as props.
-It's completely natural thing to do, especially if you know how JSX works under the hood.
+Also do **not be afraid of putting components as props.
+It's completely natural thing to do, especially if you know how JSX works under the hood**.
+Putting **components as props will help you with "yet another prop syndrome"**.
+You can read more about this problem [here](https://kyleshevlin.com/quit-your-yapping).

 ## Profiling with `React.Profiler`